jolman009/literati-library/legal/data-export-implementation.md

 - Development Team

 **For privacy questions**:
-- Email: info@literati.pro
+- Email: info@shelfquest.pro
-- Data Protection Officer: info@literati.pro
+- Data Protection Officer: info@shelfquest.pro

 ---

-*This implementation was completed on October 3, 2025 as part of Literati's GDPR compliance initiative.*
+*This implementation was completed on October 3, 2025 as part of ShelfQuest's GDPR compliance initiative.*